TestWeaver: Execution-aware, Feedback-driven Regression Testing Generation with Large Language Models: Empirical Evaluation

-\textbf{Procedure.} In the initial test seed phase, 10 test cases are generated to cover lines of code that are easily reachable.
+In the initial test seed phase, we used DeepSeek to generate 10 test cases.
+In practice, they can be generated by any initial corpus test generation algorithm~\cite{herrera2021seed,pailoor2018moonshine}.
 During the subsequent test generation phase, which incorporates backward slicing, up to 6 retries are permitted per target line, with each retry representing a single LLM API call aimed at covering that line.
-In the re-generation phase, any lines that remain uncovered are revisited, allowing up to 5 additional retries per line.
+In the re-generation phase, any lines that remain uncovered are revisited, allowing up to 5 retries per line.
 All generated test cases are executed in isolation to prevent state interference and to ensure precise measurement of coverage.
-For all the approaches, we chose to run for a maximum of 3 hours per one repository.
+For all approaches, we ran for a maximum of 6 hours.